maikszusevics/IT-Security-Support-Bootcamp/Learning/Pluralsight/Password-Policy-Compliance-Activity.md

 **8.3.9** If passwords/passphrases are used as the only authentication factor for user access (i.e., in any single-factor authentication implementation) then either:

 - Passwords/passphrases are changed at least once every 90 days, or
-- The security posture of accounts is dynamically analyzed, and real-time access to resources is automatically determined accordingly.
+- The security posture of accounts is dynamically analysed, and real-time access to resources is automatically determined accordingly.

 ---